Dangerous & Deadly Animals in Australia

-Australian animals are among the most dangerous and deadly in the world.
+Australian animals are among the most dangerous and deadly creatures in the world.
 The shark and saltwater crocodile can bite a human in half.
-The box jellyfish, the most venomous animal on Earth, can kill you in minutes.
+The box jellyfish is the most venomous animal on Earth and can kill you in minutes.
 The powerful kick from a cassowary bird can slit a person open.
 Australia is also home to many dangerous snakes, spiders, fish, and even snails that can kill you.
+Despite their dangers, these animals are typically not aggressive towards humans unless provoked.

 Blue-Ringed Octopus